snackCake/docs/STYLE_GUIDE.md

 1. When making notes, use a single `>`, not double.

 1. Use proper language for code blocks, i.e. `ini` for properties files.
+Check [this reference page](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml) for all languages.